 Technology has been transforming industries and the healthcare industry has seen technology inspire progress and innovation.
 The idea that customer comes first has dawned on each and every industry.
 The healthcare industry is no exception.
 Healthcare service providers realize that the rapidly-evolving technologies will disrupt hospitals worldwide.
+In this blog, we discuss what are the latest emerging healthcare technology trends in 2022.

 The Healthcare IT Market is expected to be $390.7 Billion by 2024 and is growing at a faster rate than the GDP of most countries.
 It costs nearly $250 Billion to process 30 Billion healthcare transactions each year.
 The Healthcare expenditures for the U.S are projected to be $5.4 Trillion by 2024 representing an average annual rate of 19.6% of GDP.

 Healthcare IT solutions are a highly complex and meticulous system comprising of large-scale and interconnected systems- where even small-scale inputs have dramatic effects.
-While the industry continues to contemplate and discuss about what is the future technology trends in healthcare industry, the following are the most disruptive trends according to us.
+While the industry continues to contemplate and discuss what is the future technology trends in the healthcare industry, the following are the most disruptive trends according to us.

 Internet of Things (IoT)

 Internet of Things (IoT) is transforming healthcare delivery, making it more reliable and efficient.
-IoT applications have made several things possible such as remote monitoring, as well as tracking real-time location of medical devices and apparatus like wheelchairs, scales, nebulizers or defibrillators can be easily located with IoT sensors.
+IoT applications have made several things possible such as remote monitoring, as well as tracking the real-time location of medical devices and apparatus like wheelchairs, scales, nebulizers or defibrillators can be easily located with IoT sensors.
 IoT is beyond doubt, bringing a new wave of change in the healthcare industry by redefining the interaction between devices and people in delivering healthcare solutions.

 With patient data and real-time tracking, healthcare delivery is touching new heights than before.
 Now, it’s for healthcare providers to utilize technology in the best possible way.